Grails-Plugin-Consortium/grails-cxf/README.markdown

 <a name="Change"></a>
 CHANGE LOG
 ---------------
+* v 2.0.1
+    * Removing artifacts that crept into the plugin

 * v 2.0
     * Update grails version
     * Removed spock plugin (now bundled with grails)